SaxonRah/LindenmayerSystem/README.md

 A simple C++ plugin containing everything needed to play with Lindenmayer Systems.
 Plugin was built and tested with 4.13.0

+# About
+	This plugin contains an LSystem component which has all the functionality of a standard lsystem.
+	It also contains a Turtle component which can parse a lsystem, and can draw, generate splines, or do anything you wish.
+	The LSystem Actor is the main class that implements everything.

+# Things to Add
+	Measure performance of LSystem struct.
+Maybe look at changing some functions by ref with const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh - Done Implement the procedural mesh component and do 100% procedural l system gen

+# Bugs
+	Generation of splines need to be made so that it can exist forever connected in construction script.

+# MIT LICENCE
+	MIT License

+	Copyright (c) 2016 Robert Chubb

+	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+	The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+	THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Blueprint Usage
 	Install plugin to game directory or engine directory.
 	Create blueprint actor based on LMSystem Actor.